SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 We can read an array of integers using `java.util.Arrays;` which is a `class` in Java that allows you to create and manipulate arrays.

-We're going to learn about **classes** later in this course, but if you're curious feel free to google it.
+We are going to learn about **classes** later in this course, but if you are curious feel free to google it.

 ## A Shorter Way to Read Arrays